 In particular, I was impressed by our volunteers’ essential contribution to communities during COVID-19.
 I saw our community’s volunteers rally to keep our vulnerable residents connected, to help them get well, stay well, and to answer the call to unite and be kind.

 Volunteers have revealed through connecting, we belong.
 And through generosity and ngākau nui, big heartedness, communities will be strong, be well, and be able to meet challenges and changes, both big and small.

-National Volunteer Week 2020 runs from 21-27 June.
-This year’s theme is ‘Te Hua o te Mahi Tahi, the benefit of working together’.
+National Volunteer Week 2020 runs from June 21-27, and there are a range of volunteer events organised to celebrate this year’s theme of ‘Te Hua o te Mahi Tahi, the benefit of working together’.
 Join us this National Volunteer Week to celebrate how our communities are stronger when working together.

 I will be making time to volunteer this week, and if you have the ability, I encourage you all to find a cause, pull on your gloves and get stuck in too.

 Join these volunteer events for National Volunteer Week